Domotz implements advanced support and integration for all the most popular Managed Network Switches. In particular:

 Diagnostic and Port Details

-For every single switch interface port there is additional information which can be accessed by selecting the port name or icons on the left of the SNMP information list.
+For every single switch interface port, there is additional information that can be accessed by selecting the port name or icons on the left of the SNMP information list.

 - Bandwidth usage: inbound and outbound directions

 - Errors: inbound and outbound

 You can choоse among three different time frames (1 day, 7 days, 1 month – that is the default value).

 The аdditional information provided in this visualization is as follows:

 - Last Seen Status: shown only if the device is down.
 It would also indicate the time that has passed since the mapped device was last online